DoctorEww/software-assurance/Design.md

   - *Threat ID: 17*
     - Threat Name: Data Flow Encrypted Response Is Potentially Interrupted
     - Justification: Rerequest data
-    - Existing Mitigations:
+    - Existing Mitigations: BitWarden implements the JSLib function [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) combination to ensure the request is fulfilled with acceptable promises.
+Should responses be delayed, the await function will suspend execution until the returned promise is fulfilled or rejected.
-    - Notable Gap:
+    - Notable Gap: None

   - *Threat ID: 18*
     - Threat Name: 1.0 Bitwarden Desktop Application May be Subject to Elevation of Privilege Using Remote Code Execution